 It’s foolproof.
 Infallible.
 An impeccable cosmic mystery – yet flooded with intention.

-But on this day, the 28th of July, you are in some way connected to every 3rd thought or so within this amazingly complex neurological instrument in my skull.
+But on this day, the July 28th, 2016 – you are in some way connected to every 3rd thought or so within this amazingly complex neurological instrument in my skull.

 Often these thoughts are completely intentional.